royess/intro-computation-materials/11-19/note.md

 ### Formated String

 Use `str.format` to get formated strings.
-My suggestio is you should use it instead of the old-style with `%`.
+My suggestion is you should use it instead of the old-style with `%`.

 ```python
 >>> '{:.2f} {:06.2f}'.format(1.5, 1.5)